robertvazan/snappy-command-line/README.md

 # Snappy for Windows command line #

+**UNMAINTAINED**: This tool collection is no longer maintained, because I rarely use Windows or C++ these days.
+It has not been updated in years.
+You are welcome to adopt the project if you find it useful.

 This is source code for snzip and snunzip - command-line compression tools using [Snappy compression algorithm](https://google.github.io/snappy/).

 * Documentation: [Home](https://snappy.machinezoo.com/), [Tutorial for command-line tools](https://snappy.machinezoo.com/#shell)